Symphony No. 8 (Beethoven)

 The Symphony No. 8 in F major, Op.
-93 is a symphony in four movements composed by Ludwig van Beethoven in 1812 and his penultimate and shortest symphony.
-Beethoven fondly referred to it as "my little Symphony in F", distinguishing it from his Sixth Symphony, a longer work also in F.
+93, is a symphony in four movements composed by Ludwig van Beethoven in 1812 and his penultimate and shortest symphony.
+Beethoven fondly referred to it as "my little Symphony in F", distinguishing it from his Sixth Symphony, a longer work in the same key.

 The Eighth Symphony is generally light-hearted, though not lightweight, and in many places loud, with many accented notes.
 Various passages in the symphony are heard by some listeners to be musical jokes.
 As with various other Beethoven works such as the Opus 27 piano sonatas and the later Ninth Symphony, the symphony deviates from Classical tradition in making the last movement the weightiest of the four.

 Composition, premiere and reception

 The work was begun in the summer of 1812, immediately after the completion of the Seventh Symphony.
-At the time Beethoven was 41 years old.
+Beethoven was 41 years old at the time.
 According to Antony Hopkins, the mood of the work betrays nothing of the events that were taking place in Beethoven's life at the time, which involved his interference in his brother Johann's romantic relationships.
 The work took Beethoven only four months to complete, and is, unlike many of his works, without dedication.

 The premiere took place on 27 February 1814, at a concert in the Redoutensaal, Vienna, at which the Seventh Symphony (which had been premiered two months earlier) was also played.
+The concert also included Wellington's Victory and the premiere of Beethoven's song "Tremate, empi, tremate."
 Beethoven was growing increasingly deaf at the time, but nevertheless insisted on leading the premiere.
 Reportedly, "the orchestra largely ignored his ungainly gestures and followed the principal violinist instead."

 When asked by his pupil Carl Czerny why the Eighth was less popular than the Seventh, Beethoven is said to have replied, "because the Eighth is so much better."
 A critic wrote that "the applause it received was not accompanied by that enthusiasm which distinguishes a work which gives universal delight; in short—as the Italians say—it did not create a furor."
 According to Czerny, Beethoven was angered by this reception.
 George Bernard Shaw, in his capacity as a music critic, agreed with Beethoven's assessment of the work, writing that "In all subtler respects the Eighth is better [than the Seventh]."
 More recently, Jan Swafford has described the Eighth as "a beautiful, brief, ironic look backward to Haydn and Mozart."
 Martin Geck has commented on the authenticity of the Eighth, noting that it contains "all the relevant hallmarks, including motivic and thematic writing notable for its advanced planning, defiant counterpoint, furious cross-rhythms, sudden shifts from piano to forte, and idyllic and even hymnlike episodes."